it950/microax/README.md

+# Learn from microsoft, empower every person and every organization.

-The Micro Ax is an ERP system but on cloud,like Microsoft's dynamics 365 and dynamics ax.
+Micro ax is an ERP system and learned from microsoft's dynamics 365 and dynamics ax.
-This is a best solution for small company when you want a software to manage your company resources.
-You don't take many money when start using,you can pay monthly or yearly,and you can issue anly question.

-Service the world's small company!!!
+Because dynamics 365 is designed for giant corporation business, so how to make this excellent design for small and medium enterprise?

+This is micro ax do!!!

+Access the test environment from the new website [JCloud365](https://www.jcloud365.com/).

+Login Account: test

+Login Password: test

+Contact me: 1306255385@qq.com